Pajuman/Pic-Nic/README.md

-Pic Nic
-A card game for 1-2 players — designed by me.
+Pic Nic - a card game for 1-2 players — designed by me.

-Story:
+- Story:
 Good people went out for a picnic on a sunny day.
 But not everything goes as planned — some uninvited insect guests want a bite of those sweet treats too!
 And so the race begins: feed your insect buddies before the other player does.

-Rules:
+- Rules:
 There are 3 baskets — you choose which one to throw your card into.
 Card order matters — strategy is key.
 If your insect lands on food, it eats it.